By: Maralee McKee, Manners Mentor

 You want to acknowledge the people’s feelings or situation without adding fuel to their complaining.

 “I’m sorry to hear that your daughter isn’t visiting you as much as you’d like.”
-Or, “It’s awful that you’re still not feeling well.”
+Or, “It’s sad that you’re still not feeling well.”

 2. Offer words of encouragement.